Paul-Lecomte/swiss-pb-map/README.md

 - Node.js 18+ and npm
 - MongoDB 6+ running locally (or a connection string to a remote instance)
 - GTFS feed for Switzerland (official source)
-- Optional: PostGIS (if you plan to use the experimental Postgres path)

 ---